symbol/symbol-docs/source/contribute/glossary.rst

       An account determined by the node operator that shares a portion of the block rewards.

     Hash Lock Transaction
       A type of transaction which locks funds for a certain amount of :doc:`blocks <../concepts/block>`.
 This transaction is required before announcing an :ref:`Aggregate Bonded Transaction <aggregate-bonded>`.
 When the associated :doc:`Aggregate Transaction <../concepts/aggregate-transaction>` is complete, the locked funds are returned to the original account.
-Read :ref:`more <hash-lock-transaction>`.
+Read :ref:`more <hashlocktransaction>`.

     Hashed Time Lock Contract (HTLC)
       A protocol which creates a trustless environment for the decentralized exchange of assets.
 It guarantees that a swap will take place if all the participants agree.
 On the other hand, if some of them decide not to conclude the process, each participant will receive their locked funds back.